By Nicholas Brown – Follow me on Twitter.

 Bear in mind that you should not purchase an oversized unit, as this may compromise the air conditioner’s performance and even promote mold growth due to excessive humidity.

-They will not incur a significantly higher electricity cost than smaller units because they don’t need to run as long as the smaller ones (in this case, i’m assuming that you’ll purchase an inverter model).
-The average energy usage of the common 24,000 BTU air conditioners is slightly higher because they provide fewer BTUs of cooling capacity per watt of energy consumed.
+They will not incur a significantly higher electricity cost than smaller units because they don’t need to run as long as the smaller ones (assuming that you’ll purchase an inverter model).
+The average energy usage of the common 24,000 BTU air conditioners is slightly higher because they have a lower EER.

 71 to 95 kWh